-The project (2017-18) is led by user-led social enterprise of disabled people, Vision Sense in partnership with Against Violence and Abuse (AVA) and Hannah Morgan and Rebecca Fish from CeDR.
-Tackling Violence Against Disabled Women and Girls is funded by drill (Disability Research on Independent Living and Learning), a research programme funded by the Big Lottery.
+The project (2017-18) was led by user-led social enterprise of disabled people, Vision Sense in partnership with Against Violence and Abuse (AVA) and Hannah Morgan and Rebecca Fish from CeDR.
+Tackling Violence Against Disabled Women and Girls was funded by drill (Disability Research on Independent Living and Learning), a research programme funded by the Big Lottery.

 .
 The project is asking the following questions:

 - What do disabled women want from services to help them stay safe in the medium and longer term after violence and abuse?

 - What can service providers learn from safeguarding adults reviews to prevent violence and abuse?

 - How can mental health, social care and housing providers improve longer term services for disabled women?

 - How can services work together to create safer and more inclusive communities for disabled women 16 years and over?

 We held a free one day conference on Monday 9th July to disseminate our research findings, the experiences of barriers to supporting disabled women and share good practice and provide an opportunity to connect with others working with disabled and Deaf women to develop networks to better support disabled women and girls after violence.
 You can read a report about the day here.

 The project has produced a toolkit to support service providers and practitioners working with disabled women and girls.
 This is due to be published shortly and the link will posted here as soon as it is available.